facebook-devc-latam/oakbot-intro/README.md

 In the browser, navigate to the webhook route on your [localhost](http://localhost:5000/webhook)

-*At this point, your browser should show a 'Forbidden' status and your server should output an error message stating: 'Failed validation.
-Validation token mismatch'*
+*At this point, your browser should show a* `Forbidden` *status and your server should output an error message stating:* `Failed validation.
+Validation token mismatch`

 ### Start up the ngrok server within another terminal